 Costs of memory care in the Virginia Beach area

-Memory care facilities cost an average of $4,901 per month in Virginia Beach.[01].
-This figure includes access to amenities and includes service fees.
+Memory care facilities in Virginia Beach cost an average of $5,924 per month.[01]
+This figure includes add-on amenity and service fees.

-Some memory care residences may charge an admittance fee, and the entire cost varies depending on location, floor design, extra services (such as outsourced treatment programs), and additional services.
+Memory care is typically more expensive than most other care types because it involves more high-level, specialized care.
+Some memory care residences may charge an admittance fee.
+The costs of the communities vary depending on location, floor design, extra services (such as outsourced treatment programs), and additional services.

-This chart below represents the average cost without taking into account the fees that are included in our figure above.
+This chart below represents the average cost at our partner communities according to our proprietary data.
+It doesn’t take into account the fees that are included in our figure above.

 Virginia Beach, VA